DriveQuantPublic/react-native-drivekit/packages/trip-analysis/README.md

 enableMonitorPotentialTripStart(true);
 ```

-### setStopTimeout

 ```typescript
 setStopTimeout(stopTimeout: number): Promise<void>
 ```

 A trip being analyzed is automatically stopped after a period of inactivity (which begins when the vehicle has stopped).

 The DriveQuant SDK allows to set the end-of-trip duration.
 Default value is 240s.